RedHatProductSecurity/trustshell/README.md

     └── cpe:/a:redhat:quay:3:*:el8:*
 ```

+Use the --latest flag to include non-latest results.
+The default is to filter to the latest root components in a CPE.
+Latest is calculated by comparing the published date of the product SBOM.

 ### Prime the Trusify graph:
 If components are found with the trust-purl command, but they are not being linked to products with
 trust-products, it could be because the Trustify graph cache is not yet primed.
 In order to prime the graph